Lexyham/Lexyham/README.md

 - 👋 Hi, I’m @Lexyham
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning how to create telegram Mimi app bot
-- 💞️ I’m looking to collaborate on clone
 - 📫 How to reach me " www.hammmedojuad@gmail.com
 - 😄 Pronouns: Lexyham
 - ⚡ Fun fact: love you